Satisfactory Academic Progress for Financial Aid

 Students who do not meet either the qualitative or quantitative standard at the end of the fall, spring or summer semesters will be placed on Financial Aid Warning for one semester.
 Students will be eligible to have their aid continued if they are able to successfully complete at least 75% of their credits attempted and earn a minimum GPA according to the chart above.
 Students who are not able to maintain this requirement will have their aid eligibility suspended.

 Students who have had their aid suspended have the right of appeal to the Academic Procedures Committee of the College.
-Students should complete the appeal form and submit a letter to the Financial Aid Office with an explanation of any extenuating circumstances that prevented successful completion of courses.
+Students should submit a letter to the Financial Aid Office with an explanation of any extenuating circumstances that prevented successful completion of courses.
 Supporting documentation is also helpful for the committee’s consideration.
 Students should also explain what steps, if any, need to be made to assure future academic success.
 The committee will make a decision about the aid eligibility and the Dean of Financial Aid, or designee, will send a letter to the student of the outcome of the appeal.

 The Committee may reinstate aid eligibility for one semester for those students who do not meet the standards for satisfactory academic progress.
 The student will be on financial aid probation and must successfully follow the academic plan that is outlined by the committee.

 Should the committee deny the appeal, the student is not eligible for any further financial aid from Wilson College until such time that the student becomes compliant with the SAP Policy.
 Neither paying for classes nor sitting out a semester will automatically reinstate a student’s financial aid eligibility.